CSS Transitions Level 2

 Transitions generated using the markup defined in this specification are not added to the global animation list when they are created.
 Instead, these animations are appended to the global animation list at the first moment when they transition out of the idle play state after being disassociated from their owning element.
 Transitions that have been disassociated from their owning element but are still idle do not have a defined composite order.

-Note, this behavior relies on the fact that disassociating a transition from its owning element always causes it to enter (or remain) in the idle play state.
+Note: This behavior relies on the fact that disassociating a transition from its owning element always causes it to enter (or remain) in the idle play state.

 4.2.
 Animation cascade level